 Pact Renewables uses specialised equipment for in-house scientific and engineering test works and field trials and engages a core of highly skilled technical personnel.
 The Company also retains active global collaboration with like-minded technologists and organisations located in North America, Asia and Europe.

 Technology commercialisation pathways currently being pursued by the Company depend on the maturity of the technology, market demand and Company's long-term objectives, such as offering markets technology-based waste management tools with measurable positive impacts.
-Subject to the current global pandemic limitations, Pact Renewables will soon seek strategic investors from like-minded organisations for project partnership who are prepared to use the power of their business to address current major environmental challenges, in particular, saline and cardboard wastes.
+Subject to the current global pandemic limitations, Pact Renewables will soon seek strategic investors from like-minded organisations for project partnership who are prepared to use the power of their business to address current major environmental challenges, in particular, saline and cardboard wastes and solid-state hydrogen energy storage.
 Partnership is expected to be via an appropriate mechanism including joint venture (JV) partnership, technology licensing, product branding or trade sale.

 ©2021 Pact Renewables Pty Ltd